Fritz Schlessmann: Nazi career

-On 17 December 1922, Schlessmann became a member of the Nazi Party (NSDAP) co-founding the Ortsgruppe (Local Group) in Essen and becoming the Deputy Ortsgruppenleiter.
+On 17 December 1922, Schlessmann became a member of the Nazi Party (NSDAP), co-founding the Ortsgruppe (local group) in Essen and becoming the Deputy Ortsgruppenleiter.
+As an early Party member, he later would be awarded the Golden Party Badge.
 At the same time, he joined the Party’s paramilitary unit, the Sturmabteilung (SA) becoming the SA-Führer in Essen.
 During this period, he was working as a construction designer in the Krupp works in Essen until being fired in December 1923 for excessive absenteeism as the result of his SA activities.
 He remained unemployed for the next two years.

-Following the Beer Hall Putsch in November 1923, the Nazi Party was outlawed and Schlessmann joined the German Völkisch Freedom Party.
+Following the failed Beer Hall Putsch in November 1923, the Nazi Party was outlawed and Schlessmann joined the German Völkisch Freedom Party.
 After the ban on the Nazi Party was lifted, Schlessmann rejoined it on 15 December 1925 (membership number 25,248).
 He resumed his duties as Deputy Ortsgruppenleiter and SA leader in Essen, reaching the rank of SA-Standartenführer in 1927.
-Finding work in a screw factory in Essen in December 1926, he worked his way up to Deputy Plant Director until again being discharged for chronic absenteeism at the end of January 1931.
-In May 1930 Schlessmann left the SA and joined the Schutzstaffel (SS number 2,480).
-In August 1930, Schlessmann was appointed Deputy Gauleiter in Gau Essen under Josef Terboven but remained in this post only until 31 December.
+Finding work in a screw factory in Essen in December 1926, he worked his way up to become the deputy plant director until again being discharged for chronic absenteeism at the end of January 1931.
+In August 1929, Schlessmann attended the Party rally in Nuremberg and was awarded the Nuremberg Party Day Badge.
+In May 1930, he left the SA and joined the Schutzstaffel (SS number 2,480).
+In August 1930, he was appointed Deputy Gauleiter in Gau Essen under Josef Terboven but remained in this post only until 31 December.
 Attaining the rank of SS-Standartenführer in March 1931, Schlessmann was named the SS leader in Bochum.
+He was present at the founding of the Harzburg Front in October 1931, and also attended the SA rally in Braunschweig the same month, for which he was awarded the Brunswick Rally Badge.